What is an Attar?

 Table of contents

-Whether it’s a festival or a ceremony, function, ritual, or celebration that matters most to the people, attar or fragrance is essential for everyone.
-Attars have been used since the millennium of early human civilizations.
+Whether it’s a festival, a ceremony, a function, a ritual, or a celebration that matters most to the people, attar, or fragrance, is essential for everyone.
+Attars have been used since the early human civilizations.

 Attars are respected as an identity of majesty, honor, and glory.
 Attars were widely studied and developed under the Islamic dynasties such as the Nasrid kingdom of Spain, the Ottoman Empire, the Mughal Empire, and more.

 Attars are typically essential oils or absolutes derived from natural sources.
-In general, these essential oils are extracted through steam or hydro distillation.
-Technically attars are extracts of natural flora and fauna.
+In general, these essential oils are extracted by steam or hydrodistillation.
+Technically, attars are extracts of natural flora and fauna.

 Essential oils are distilled into a wooden base, like sandalwood, and left to age.
-The aging period can range from one year to ten years depending on the natural sources used and the desired outcome.
+The aging period can range from 1 to 10 years, depending on the natural sources used and the desired outcome.

 Cleveland Museum of Art c.
 1900 fabricated by Tecla Firm (French), agate with enamel, gold, and rubies.